FOR IMMEDIATE RELEASE

 The RFP was put out after receiving initial approval of $50,000 from Council on October 13 to proceed with hiring an engineering firm to complete a design for the grounding remediation and repair work.
 The design outlines the components of the work that need to take place in order for the pool to reopen and was the basis of the RFP.

-“It is expected that the remediation work will start early in December 2018, and could be completed as early as the first week of February 2019,” says McKerracher.
+“It is expected that the remediation work will start early in December 2018, and could be completed as early as mid-February 2019,” says McKerracher.
 “But as with many construction projects, timelines may be adjusted due to unforeseeable factors.
 It’s best to stay updated on the pool’s reopening by visiting highriver.ca.”

 The pool has been closed since September 2018.
 It was originally scheduled to reopen in October; however, some issues were identified when a grounding test was performed during the pool’s annual maintenance.
 Grounding is a safety measure used to help prevent people from accidentally coming in contact with electrical hazards.